Search for the end of a path in the d-dimensional grid and in other graphs: Introduction

-We note that when considering grid graphs, one can study the related problem that the path in $D$ is monotone.
+We note that when considering grid graphs, one could also study the related problem that the path starting at $s$ is monotone, i.e., if $u$ and $v$ are on the path and $u\leq v$ (according to the usual partial order of the vectors), then the edge between $u$ and $v$ (if it exists) is directed towards $v$.
 In this case the needed number of queries reduces dramatically.
-Indeed, the trivial algorithm which follows the path uses at most $dn$ queries (in all variants of the problem).
-In two dimensions we could improve slightly this upper bound, yet there is a more significant improvement by Sun \cite{xiaomingpc}, who proved that $8/5n$ queries are enough in two dimensions.
-From below, at least $n$ queries are needed regardless of $d$ (Lemma 6 in \cite{hirsch}).
+Indeed, the trivial algorithm which follows the path uses at most $dn$ queries.
+In two dimensions we could improve slightly this upper bound, yet there is a more significant improvement by Xiaoming Sun (personal communication), who proved that $8n/5$ queries are enough in two dimensions.
+From below, at least $n-2$ queries are needed regardless of $d$ \cite[Lemma 6]{hirsch}.
 This problem resembles the pyramid-path search problem (but it is not exactly the same), where also a lower bound of $n$ is proved for the two-dimensional case \cite{pypa}.